-Once players have come up with the highest number they think is possible, the dice are then passed to the next player with the invitation of ‘Beat That!’
+First, players have to come up with the highest number they think is possible.
+Next, pass the dice to the next player with the invitation of ‘Beat That!’

-Children play in rounds, with a winner being declared at the end of each round.
+Children play in rounds, with a declared winner at the end of each round.

 If attempting to score the highest number becomes a little repetitive, then why not consider changing the rules round, like attempting to reach the smallest number possible.

-Tenzi Dice can be played with dice you already own, or you could invest in a set for as little as $14.00.
+You can play Tenzi Dice with dice you already own, or you could invest in a set for as little as $14.00.
 If you invest in an Tenzi Dice set, you will often find that the dice come in different colors.

 The aim of the game is for children to roll their dice and try and match the same number.
-The process is simply repeated until the one player has matched all of their dice, and as such, is declared the winner.
+Simply repeat the process until the one player has matched all of their dice.
+That player is then declared the winner.

-The game can be played in rounds, and due to the nature of the game, each round only takes around a minute to complete, meaning children aren’t waiting too long for their turn.
-The game also doubles as a brilliant family game for those at a loose end.
+You can play the game in rounds.
+Due to the nature of the game, each round only takes around a minute to complete.
+In other words, children aren’t waiting too long for their turn.
+The game also doubles as a brilliant family game for those at loose ends.

 Going to Boston